- Purchase the complete Expat Arrivals Vienna Guide (PDF)

 Districts 8 and 9 – Josefstadt and Alsergrund

-These areas are popular with wealthy locals and expats who are looking to live centrally.
+These areas are popular with wealthy locals and expats alike who are looking to live centrally.
 Josefstadt has a bohemian feel and is located just a stone’s throw away from City Hall and Parliament in District 1.
 Both Josefstadt and Alsergrund are popular with students and academics because these areas are close to the University of Vienna.

-Districts 17, 18 and 19 – Hernals, Wahring and Dobling
+Districts 18 and 19 – Währing and Döbling

-Districts 17, 18 and 19 are home to the most popular international schools and nurseries.
+Further away from Vienna’s city centre, expats will find more options in terms of family-friendly housing.
+Districts 18 and 19 are home to some popular international schools and nurseries.
 Lots of new arrivals choose to base themselves here because of the strong expat community that surrounds these schools, as well as the availability of houses instead of apartments.
-There are also lots of beautiful parks like the Turkenschanzpark which is a great place for a day out with the family.
+There are also many beautiful parks in the area for a day out with the family.

 Expats who choose to live in these suburbs might feel a little cut off from Viennese culture, however, and will benefit from having a car for getting about.

 ►Accommodation in Vienna is a useful guide for new expats in Austria

 "The 19th district is probably the best and most sought-after suburban area for expats.
 The 13th district also presents a good option."

 Read more about Mexican expat Michael's experiences in Vienna.